UNNC2018Team11/website/source/about/index.md

   - Statistical analysis based on R, relational database design (ER, SQL), basic data structure and algorithms, version control (git), unit testing (Junit)
   - Build tools (NPM, Webpack), framework (Bootstrap, Vue.is, Node.is), OS basics

+**| Xiaoqing Wang**

+- *Email*: scyxw6@nottingham.edu.cn

+- *Experience*:

+  - 2019-07 - 2020-08

+    Studied Python programming in Peking University, and created a game in Python with a piece of microbit

+  - 2020-07 - 2020-08

+    Focused on a summer research, “Play with PYNQ”.
+Use pynq and sea-7 boards to learn some knowledge of hardware

+- *IT Skills*: C, Java, PHP, CSS, HTML, JavaScript, Python, Matlab